fmbot-discord/docs/docs/commands/misc.md

 ### Reply context

-You can reply to any fmbot command or response with an artist, album or track to directly use that as context for your new command.
+You can reply to any fmbot command or response that contains an artist, album or track to directly use that as context for your new command.

 Example below: